quasar098/text-format-wizard/README.md

 ## try now

 it can be found at [quasar.name/text-format-wizard](https://quasar.name/text-format-wizard/)<br>
-if it's not working, it's because my server crashed probably<br>
+if it's not working, it's because my server crashed somehow<br>
 you can try cloning, running `npm i`, and then `npm run dev` and going to `http://localhost:5173` instead

 ## cool packages that i used